bilalawali/my-first-app/README.md

 # my-first-app
-this is an app for metro passangers counter..
+this is an app for metro passangers counter...